Present Simple vs Present Progressive (Continuous)

 The population of the world is increasing very fast.
 Every day the population of the world increases by about 200,000 people.

-2.Temporary vs Permanent
+2.1Temporary vs Permanent

-Present Progressive for temporary situations (things that continue for a short time) Present Simple for permanent situations (things that continue for a long time)
+Present Progressive for temporary situations (things that continue for a short time).

 I’m living with some friends until I find a place of my own.
 My parents live in London.
 They have lived there all their lives.